 My Approach

 Every client, every business, every case is different, and the same approach is not right for every matter.
 I strive to find the best approach for the unique issues of each case so that I can provide the greatest value to my clients.
-Litigation may be adversarial, but it does not have to be a zero-sum game; there is usually a business solution and I work to be creative and achieve the best outcomes for my clients.
-To me, “winning” means finding the best, most efficient solution.
+Litigation may be adversarial, but it does not have to be a zero-sum game; there is often a business solution and I work to be creative and achieve the best outcomes for my clients.
+To me, “winning” means finding the most efficient solution.
 I am committed to my clients and am invested in solving problems and getting them back to their business.

 My litigation experience also includes shareholder and limited partner disputes, receiverships, banking and securities law litigation, and general commercial contract matters.
 I have worked with a variety of industries, including construction, affordable housing, banking, and energy, among others.
+In addition to my litigation practice, I volunteer with the Volunteer Lawyers’ Network’s Housing Court Clinic, assisting pro bono clients with landlord-tenant, rest escrow, and eviction issues.

 When I’m not working, I enjoy spending time with my husband and two kids, getting outdoors, hiking and enjoying nature.
 I also love to bake and when I can’t get outside, I am usually baking something delicious.